Table of Contents

 | Fibre-based composite | £461 | Tetrapak-style cartons, coffee cups |

 These fees cover the full net cost of managing each packaging material, including collection from households, sorting at materials recovery facilities, recycling, and disposal of non-recyclable fractions.
+The rates are set out in DEFRA’s official EPR guidance.

 For a detailed breakdown of what each rate covers, read our EPR fees by material type guide.